saintjcp/knowledge-base/crucible/teach-me-about-crucibles.md

 ## What is a Crucible worth?

 The value of a Crucible is difficult to determine.
-The NFT nature of the Crucible could potentially make it have speculative value beyond the its immediate worth, but some Crucibles may be considered more special than others.
+The NFT nature of the Crucible could potentially make it have speculative value beyond its' immediate worth, but some Crucibles may be considered more special than others.

 Speculation aside, however, what we do know is that a Crucible is created with some variable amount of LP tokens inside, which have an immediately measurable value.